rust-lang/rust/doc/tutorial.md

 This will provide a synonym, `monster_size`, for unsigned integers.
 It will not actually create a new type—`monster_size` and `uint` can be used interchangeably, and using one where the other is expected is not a type error.
-Read about [single-variant enums][sve] further on if you need to create a type name that's not just a synonym.
+Read about [single-variant enums](#single_variant_enum) further on if you need to create a type name that's not just a synonym.

-[sve]: data.html#single_variant_enum

 ## Literals